-Sarah Kelleher completed the Freelance Journalism Course, and is currently working on her first novel on the Write a Novel Course at NZ Writers College.
+Sarah Kelleher completed the Freelance Journalism Course and the Write a Novel Course at NZ Writers College.
+Her first novel is currently sitting on a publisher’s desk.
 Sarah tells us about her experience on her writing course, and her progress as a writer.

 Tell us a bit about yourself.
 What made you sign up for a writing course?

 I’m Sarah Kelleher, Pākehā, 37.
-I finished high school and trained as a pilot straight after that.
+I trained as a pilot straight after high school.

 I got my first job as a flight instructor when I was 21, my first airline job at 28, and my dream job flying a jet in 2018 at the age of 34.
 Sadly, the job stopped due to the pandemic in mid-2020, a few months after I finished the Freelance Journalism for Magazines and Webzines course.